BlueBoxWare/TocMe/README.md

 ```

 ### Backups
-Backups of all files which are changed or overwritten by the `tocme` task are created in `build/tocme/backups/` before making changes.
+Backups of all files which are changed or overwritten by the `insertTocs` task are created in `build/tocme/backups/` before making changes.

 # Options